 Deep in the Mackenzie Mountains, your journey down the Broken Skull begins at Divide Lake, the headwaters of the river.
 For the next 110 km the river grows from a small creek into a crystal-clear azure ribbon that snakes its way towards its junction with the Nahanni.
-Continuous, easy rock gardens and rapids make this river a blast to paddle and travelling this high up in the mountains the scenery is truly out of this world.
-Highlights of the trip include paddling through the “mini-gate” and soaking in Broken Skull Hot Springs as well as many opportunities for wildlife sightings and nights spent socializing under the midnight sun.
+Continuous rock dodging and rapids make this river a blast to paddle and travelling this high up in the mountains the scenery is truly out of this world.
+Highlights of the trip include paddling through the “mini-gate” and soaking in the piping hot Broken Skull Hot Springs as well as many opportunities for wildlife sightings and nights spent socializing under the midnight sun.
 There are many incredible hiking opportunities at 3 valley gap.
 This hidden gem of a river is one that we consider to have the best of the best that the Mackenzie Mountains have to offer.

 ||Fly from Norman Wells to Divide Lake in a floatplane over the spectacular Mackenzie Mountains.
 Set up camp on the shores of this pristine mountain lake and enjoy the day!
 This can include hiking one of the surrounding mountain peaks, paddling around the lake, or just enjoying the views.